Here are the symptoms of flurona and how to tell if you have it - NewsBreak

 Israel confirmed its first case of flurona in December, according to The Times of Israel.
 The dual infection was identified in an unvaccinated pregnant woman whose symptoms Beilinson Hospital doctors described as mild.

 “She was diagnosed with the flu and coronavirus as soon as she arrived.
 Both tests came back positive, even after we checked again,” Prof. Arnon Vizhnitser, director of the hospital’s gynecology department, explained.
-“The disease is the same disease; they’re viral and cause difficulty breathing since both attack the upper respiratory tract.”When will omicron peak in the US?
+“The disease is the same disease; they’re viral and cause difficulty breathing since both attack the upper respiratory tract.”When SEVERE WEATHER strikes, seconds matter.
+Download the StormTracker 13 App

 The World Health Organization told Nexstar’s WJW on Monday that the frequency of influenza co-infection among COVID-19 positive patients is 0.4% in America.
 According to WHO, co-infections are not unusual when there is an intense transmission of pathogens in communities, such as COVID-19 and flu.